 Please note that this application is NOT for Erasmus+ with/without European Countries.
-Overseas Exchange is a non-granted program conducted within the framework of bilateral agreements among the universities and it is different from Erasmus+ Programs.
+Overseas Exchange is a non-granted program (without scholarship) conducted within the framework of bilateral agreements among the universities and it is different from Erasmus+ Programs.

 - CGPA is at least 2.50 as of the application deadline (undergraduate level)

 - CGPA is at least 3.00 as of the application deadline (graduate level)